 Bring non-perishable food items to Bethany to donate to the We Share Food Panty.
 The 1st weekend of the month is our monthly collection, but you may donate at any time.

 Every Tuesday at noon, community groups serve a meal to 40-60 Rice Lake community members.
-Bethany provides the space, and the group provides the food!
-If your group or organization is interested in helping, please contact the church office and we will connect you with Sue Torgerson, who coordinates group scheduling.
+Bethany provides the space and the group provides the food!
+If your group or organization is interested in helping, please contact the church office and we will connect you to the group scheduler.

 Association of Churches for Emergency Outreach (ACEO)